 In just a few short years, the PCCN model has grown to be Arizona’s largest children’s care coordination network and one of the nation’s premier pediatric CIOs.
 Yet, as a team, we knew that continued excellence depended on “pushing the envelope.”
 The innovative spirit that cultivated PCCN’s success was driving us to pursue the next level of patient care quality.

 Recently, PCCN took a step in that direction and became the first pediatric network in the U.S. to earn URAC accreditation as a clinically integrated network.
-URAC is a nonprofit organization that develops evidence-based measures and standards through inclusive engagement, with a range of stakeholders committed to improving the quality of healthcare.
+URAC is a nonprofit organization that uses evidence-based measures and develops standards through inclusive engagement, with a range of stakeholders committed to improving the quality of healthcare.
 This distinction recognizes PCCN’s commitment to superior care and improved processes, plus better patient outcomes and cost savings for patients, their families and the community.

 Becoming the nation’s first pediatric network to achieve URAC’s clinical integration accreditation is certainly an achievement our PCCN professionals are extremely proud of; however, the effort was no small task.
 The accreditation process was a yearlong effort that required all-hands-on-deck participation from staff in every department at PCCN, our governance team and network practices.